nopnop2002/esp-idf-espnow-gateway/esp8266/README.md

 ```

 ## WiFi channel
 Replace the WiFi channel with your ESP32 WiFi channel.
+ESPNOW uses channel #1 by default, but if you enable Station Mode WiFi Connection, your WiFi connection will use other channels.
+Therefore, you will need to change the WiFi channel that ESPNOW uses if you use it at the same time as WiFi.
 ```
 uint8 remoteChannel = 11;
 ```